Mureisky/Castlevania-3-Redux/README.md

 # Castlevania-3-Redux

-Castlevania 3 Akumajou Densetsu hack to modernize, rebalance, and and qol features to the game.
+Castlevania 3 Akumajou Densetsu hack to modernize, rebalance, and add qol features to the game.

 Main Features